-Pitch pine, also known as Pinus rigida, is a native tree seen throughout the Northeast United States and Eastern Canada.
-On average it reaches thirty to forty feet in height but it can grow to almost a hundred feet in ideal conditions.
-It's the tree that makes up most of the New Jersey Pine Barrens.
-There are also large numbers of them in upstate New York near Albany, Long Island, and on Cape Cod, Massachusetts.
+Pitch pine, also known as Pinus rigida, is a tree native to North America that's seen throughout the northeastern United States and eastern Canada.
+On average, it reaches 30 to 40 feet in height but can grow to almost 100 feet tall under ideal conditions.
+Pitch pine is actually the tree that makes up most of the New Jersey Pine Barrens, and there are also large numbers of them in upstate New York, on Long Island, and on Cape Cod.

 |Botanical Name||Pinus rigida|

-The pitch pine is not very fussy about soil, and is known for flourishing in soils that other plants can't survive in, including soil that is acidic, sandy or nutrient-deficient.
-They will tend to self seed better in areas where there is some leaf litter and some decent moisture retention in the soil.
-They are also tolerant of salt soils, which explains why they flourish on Cape Cod.
+The pitch pine is not very fussy about its soil makeup and is known for flourishing in blends that other plants can't survive in, including soil that is especially acidic, sandy or nutrient-deficient.
+However, they will tend to self-seed better in areas where there is some leaf litter or compost, as well as decent moisture retention in the soil.
+They are also tolerant of salty soils, which explains why they flourish in coastal locations like Cape Cod.

-The pitch pine tree will grow in extreme conditions including drought, but its long term health may suffer if drought becomes the norm.
-Moisture retention is better with soils having a bit more clay or loam, but pitch pine grows fairly reliably even with thin soils and infrequent rainfall.
+Pitch pine treed will grow well enough in extreme conditions, including drought.
+However, the tree's long-term health may suffer if drought-like conditions become the norm.
+Moisture retention is better when the tree is planted in a soil blend that has clay or loam, but pitch pine grows fairly reliably even with thin soils and infrequent rainfall.

 Temperature and Humidity

-These trees are very hardy in cold temperatures and will survive in places as cold as USDA Zone 4.
-They don't have any needs in terms of humidity, and get enough moisture in the native regions of the Northeast where they tend to grow, near deciduous forests.
+These trees are very hardy in cold temperatures and will survive in places as cold as -25 degrees Fahrenheit.
+They also don't have any needs in terms of humidity and get enough moisture in their native Northeast regions, where they tend to grow near deciduous forests.